178619/Stube/README.md

 This project is rather for myself but you are free to use it (if you ever wanted to).
 I was looking for a way to host some video files in my local network without having to install annoying stuff on neither side of servers and clients, and I found this simple and good enough.
 Since I am a beginner in programming I'm also using this as my playground to mess with GitHub and some basic codes.

-The main difference between the original project and this one is the video controls based on JavaScript.
+The biggest difference between the original project and this one is the video controls based on JavaScript.
 Although being JS-Free is great for both security and privacy, it makes controls rely on browser native controller which usually doesn't really provide a good user experience.
 Also it becomes pointless when you want to use it for a local video streaming server rather than for a public channel.

-Still, it will not use any third-party script or CDN, to maintain an isolated environment so it can prevent any leak.
-You also can still play videos without Javscript.
+Still, it will not use any third-party script or CDN, to maintain an isolated environment so it can prevent any leak of personal data.
+You also can still play videos without JavaScript.
 Turning off JavaScript will make you able to use browser native controls.

 While Stube currently is just a fork repository that adds barely more than some Javascripts, its ultimate goal is to create a complete personal media streaming server while being light-weighted, portable and simple enough.
 You will be able to access all the media files you own in your Stube (in a million years).